-Dr. Brinkley’s lab group currently works on two main research questions mapping agricultural networks that create opportunities, such as local food security and renewable energy.
+Dr. Brinkley’s lab group currently works on two main research projects investigating community food systems and district energy.
 Their research seeks to answer the broad question: how do food systems reorient diets and land-uses?
 Their findings are published in leading planning journals.

 - Planning for Healthy Communities